 The Small Business Sparks grant program aims to help small businesses deliver innovative solutions.

-Applications for this grant are closed.
-Successful applicants will be notified.
+Applications for this grant are currently closed.
+Successful applicants have been notified.

 This grant program provides amounts of up to $2,000.00 on a dollar for dollar basis.
 For every dollar you receive, you will need to invest the same amount in your proposed business.
 If your application is successful, you will receive the approved amount on signing a Funding Agreement.